-The following set of data-driven methods are implemented on our dataset. \begin{enumerate} \item DNN method.
-Given our dataset with relatively simple features, we adopt a three-layer neural network where the hidden layer's width is 512.
-The DNN model is implemented in Python via \emph{Pytorch}, and we apply \emph{Adam} optimization algorithm with a learning rate of $0.001$.
-The default coefficients $\beta=(0.9,0.99)$ were used in calculating running averages of gradients and their squares (see \citealt{kingma2014adam} for more description and implementation details). \item SAA method.
-We use the empirical quantiles of the training data to give predictions for the demand in the test data. \item Linear empirical risk minimization (LERM) method.
+The following set of data-driven methods are implemented on our dataset. \begin{enumerate} \item DNN method. {Given our dataset with relatively simple features, we adopt a three-layer neural network with 512 neurons per layer (and justify this choice in Section \ref{sec_supp:justifincation_network_design}).
+The DNN model is built in Python using \emph{Pytorch}, and the \emph{Adam} optimization algorithm is applied with an initial learning rate of $0.001$.
+The default coefficients $\beta=(0.9,0.99)$ are used for computing running averages of gradients and their squares (see \citealt{kingma2014adam} for more details).
+We also adopt a standard early stopping rule to save computational time.} \item SAA method.
+We use the empirical quantile of the training data to give predictions for the demand in the test data. \item Linear empirical risk minimization (LERM) method.
 We implement the linear decision rules proposed in \cite{ban2019big}.
 Specifically, we investigate the performance of LERM under three different settings: one without any regularization and the remaining two with either $\ell_1$ or $\ell_2$ regularization. \item Kernel optimization (KO) method.
-We utilize the nonparametric Gaussian kernel-based smoothing method described in \cite{ban2019big}, which demonstrated superior performance over other alternatives on the emergency room data considered therein.
-We implement the model in Python via the \textit{QuantReg} module in the library {\textit{statsmodels}}.
-The bandwidth is selected according to \citet{hall1988distribution}. \item Reproducing Kernel Hilbert Space (RKHS) method.
+We utilize the nonparametric Gaussian kernel-based smoothing method described in \cite{ban2019big}, which demonstrated superior performance over other alternatives on the emergency room data considered therein. \item Reproducing Kernel Hilbert Space (RKHS) method.
 We conduct simulations using the RKHS approach proposed in \citet{bertsimas2022data}.
-For the simulation settings, we use a radial basis function kernel $K(x_1,x_2)=\exp(-\gamma\Vert x_1-x_2\Vert^2)$ with $\gamma=10^{-6}$ and a tuning parameter $\lambda=10^{-4}$ for regularization.
+For the simulation setting, we use a radial basis function kernel $K(x_1,x_2)=\exp(-\gamma\Vert x_1-x_2\Vert^2)$ with $\gamma=10^{-6}$ and a tuning parameter $\lambda=10^{-4}$ for regularization.
 More detailed descriptions can be found in \citet{bertsimas2022data}.

 \item Separated estimation and optimization (SEO) method.
-Different from our end-to-end method, where the optimization step is completed through quantile estimation, the SEO method first estimates the distribution of the target demand, based on which the critical value is found.
-A typical treatment is to assume a normal demand distribution, allowing for mean and variance estimation through linear regression with respect to feature variables.
+A typical treatment in the literature is to assume a normal demand distribution, allowing for mean and variance estimation through linear regression with respect to feature variables.
 The inventory decision is then determined by the $\rho$-th quantile of the normal distribution. \end{enumerate}